thoughtspot/ts_rest_api_and_tml_tools/README.md

     from thoughtspot import *
     from tml import *

-You don't need to import tsrestv1.py, it is available as the `.tsrest` object from ThoughtSpot
+You don't need to import tsrestv1.py, it is available as the `.tsrest` sub-object from the `ThoughtSpot` class.

 ## Logging into the REST API
-You create the ThoughtSpot object with the `server` argument, then use the `login()` method with username and password to log in.
+You create a ThoughtSpot object with the `server` argument, then use the `login()` method with username and password to log in.
 After login succeeds, the TSRest object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously .

     username = os.getenv('username')  # or type in yourself